Redawning Announces Major Expansion Of Its Hospitality Platform

-RedAwning Announces Major Expansion of Its Hospitality platform To Include AI-Powered Message Automation with Message Prioritization, Status and Teams Management
+RedAwning Announces Major Expansion of Hospitality platform To Include AI-Powered Message automation with Message Prioritization, Status and Teams Management

+With our expanded communications capabilities, we are excited to help our clients deliver their best guest experiences while being much more efficient with their time, without add-on fees.”

-Petaluma, CA, [Date TBD] – RedAwning, the only fully-integrated hospitality platform for short-term rental success, today announced significant new features for its CommHubTM module, including AI-powered messaging that automatically recognizes the guest and property they are staying at, message prioritization with ticketing and status for follow-ups, and full Teams Management.
+PETALUMA, CA, USA, August 14, 2024 /EINPresswire / -- RedAwning, the only fully-integrated hospitality platform for short-term rental success, today announced significant new features for its CommHubTM module, including AI-powered messaging that automatically recognizes the guest and property they are staying at, message prioritization with ticketing and status for follow-ups, and full Teams Management.
 All of these features are free for RedAwning clients, the one hospitality platform that's always all-inclusive with no SAAS type per feature fees which can add up on other platforms.

 RedAwning's new AI capabilities include suggested replies to all messages from guests.
 Replies are drafted with a friendly tone, incorporating the unique details of each property and reservation.
 RedAwning clients can use the suggested reply, edit it, or ask for another until they are happy with it.
 Those replies are automatically delivered to each guest via API into the guest's inbox on AirbnbTM and other major booking partners, or to the guest's communication method of choice.